Update early 2015

 To paraphrase Isaac Hayes, and my intro for my review of The Warriors, there are many ways to begin talkin’ ‘bout Shaft, but I, perhaps by necessity, will begin by talkin’ ‘bout Shaft.
 And by Shaft I mean Richard Roundtree’s Shaft, the film’s central character, and the way the film is so fascinated with him even when it seems to be going through the motions of an honestly rather tepid plot-line.
 Yes, Shaft has to spent the majority of his film Shaft, and it is his film mind you, searching about for the daughter of a black gangster, kidnapped by a white gangster.
 And yes, he needs to find her to prevent an all-out race war from flooding the streets.
 But that really isn’t important – what is important is Shaft himself, not so much what he has to do, but the sheer fact of the man.
 More simply put, what makes Shaft work is not that what Shaft is doing is particularly noteworthy, but that it is Shaft himself who is doing those things, and having his way with them.
 Got that?

 Perhaps I should re-start.
 1971’s Shaft was one of the first (and only) big successes of the Blaxploitation genre, taken up by aspiring American New Waver Gordon Parks when studio filmmaking decided that it would be okay to steal money from African-American audiences, insofar as they did so with essentialist African-American films and thus hopefully kept well-to-do whities out of the theater and busy with their Redfords and Newmans (thus keeping a racially segregated movie-going populace still segregated).
-The script, by the writer of the fairly unknown Shaft books Ernest Tidyman and Star Treker John DF Black, both white, certainly doesn’t do a whole lot to move beyond the racial stereotypes popular in other American crime thrillers (Tidyman won an Oscar for his screenplay for The French Connection, a film that struggles mightily to decide how fascist and racist it wants to be).
+The script, by the writer of the fairly unknown Shaft books Ernest Tidyman and Star Trekker John DF Black, both white, certainly doesn’t do a whole lot to move beyond the racial stereotypes popular in other American crime thrillers (Tidyman won an Oscar for his screenplay for The French Connection, a film that struggles mightily to decide how fascist and racist it wants to be).

 However, the unexpected happened: Shaft had the privilege of being one of the few Blaxploitation films actually directed by a black director.
 Parks, best intentions and skill aside, never found success in the New Wave, and obviously decided, if he was to be pigeonholed as a director of “black” movies and if American was going to make “black” movies, at least he could ensure they were made with respect, craft, and racial consideration not fully diluted by the safe arm of corporate filmmaking.
-He decided to make a relatively more progressive film, bringing a certain gritty, observational urgency to the work that shifted things toward Shaft himself, and implicitly validated him through his visual framing in a way the screenplay doesn’t even hint at.
+He decided to make a relatively more progressive film, bringing a certain gritty, observational documentary-urgency to the work that shifted things toward Shaft himself, and implicitly validated him through his visual framing in a way the screenplay doesn’t always demand.

 Certainly, it was one of the few early ’70s “New York is a lived-in hellhole” films to actually imply that it was, for all intents and purposes, a much worse of a hellhole for African Americans than whites.
-And “New York is a lived-in hellhole” is absolutely something that Shaft is committed to showcasing, and quite wonderfully at that.
+And “New York is a depleted, lived-in hellhole” is absolutely something that Shaft is committed to showcasing, and quite wonderfully at that.
 Gordon Parks wasn’t really an action director – probably why Shaft is a fairly low-key film, even when he does suitably wreck up the place with his more unhinged, slapdash direction.
-He’s clearly more comfortable with setting up atmosphere and mood, which largely here takes the form of showcasing New York as an alien location equal parts glum dehumanization, electrifying excitement and clutter, and temperamental, sultry mood swings.
-Parks is very much interested in revealing his vision of New York as a place that is, at once, wholly alive and deeply exhausted, living high on it’s own reckless, rebellious energy even as it is smothered by the same.
+He’s clearly more comfortable with setting up atmosphere and mood, which largely here takes the form of showcasing New York as an alien location, equal parts glum dehumanization, electrifying excitement and clutter, and temperamental, sultry mood swings.
+Parks is very much interested in revealing his vision of New York as a place that is, at once, wholly alive and deeply exhausted, living high on its own reckless, rebellious energy even as it is smothered by the same.
 If Parks doesn’t quite nail the narrative (not that there is much to nail) he has the non-narrative mood, the sense of tangible place, down pat.

 The same goes for the big man himself, John Shaft.
 Roundtree gives a slick, fluctuating, cool-as-ice performance in the title role, selling Shaft’s weary angst and ultra-competence in equal measure, but Parks helps him ably by bending the movie around Shaft himself until it answers to his every whim.
 There are barely a handful of scenes where Shaft is absent or elsewhere, and when he isn’t on camera, it’s usually because we’re seeing his perspective and “becoming” him ourselves.
 Calling Shaft a character study is wishful thinking, but it’s undeniably fascinated with it’s main character.
 More pointedly, it’s interested in how he sees the world – giving us Shaft’s New York, the cynical, beaten-down version he sees from his perspective – and how the world sees him back.
 This sort of tension allows the film a confrontational vibe that keeps us pulsed at a sweaty un-ease throughout.